haydencae-pixel/Cafe-Menu/README.md

-# Cafe Menu
+# Café Menu ☕

-This is my Cafe Menu project for the FreeCodeCamp Responsive Web Design course.
+This project was built as part of [freeCodeCamp's Responsive Web Design certification](https://www.freecodecamp.org/learn/).
-It demonstrates basic HTML, CSS, and responsive design skills.
+The goal was to learn and apply **basic CSS styling** by building a café menu.
+I practiced working with text styling, font families, and layout structure.

 ## Live Demo